vpavlenko/ny/EDO.md

 - 6n 6-9-2
 - 8?

 So, I have 0n, 2n, 3n, 6n.
 I don't have a chord quality opposition between major and minor - no solid sus chords that can act for this opposition.
 3n7 can act as a dom chord - however, I can build the same structure on 0, so no dom-maj7 opposition either.

+I probably don't have cool applieds.
+What are applieds?
+Applieds are degrees on which I have a chord quality different from a standard dominant in there.

+Let's think again.

+The basis is a neutral chord.
+Can we build a system to contrast it with some other chord quality that is frequently present on a scale?

+0-3-6 is 0n.
+Let's avoid it, let's start a scale as 0-2-4-6, therefore omitting 3.
+Therefore we'll aim to have 6n 6-9-2 as a dominant chord - which dominance manifests in its quality, much like V in minor.

+0-2-6 is 0t (two-chord) - a tonic chord.

+## Tritone dominant approach.

+Tritone is 0-5.
+We have a percect tritone (I don't know what that means).
+Can we use it to have a good dominanth via a lower leading tone?
+Maybe by having a 4-9 chord?

+0-3-6 - a 0n tonic neutral chord.
+4-6-9 is a dominant chord (lower diminished).
+4-7-0 is a pre-dominant 4n chord.
+A scale so far is 0-3-4-6-7-9 - we have a gap between 0 and 3.
+If we take 1 (phrygian vibe), we'll have 1n chord in the scale.
+Unfortunately, 0-1-3-4-6-7-9-0 is not orienting.
+I think we need a seven-tone scale.

+How about 2?

+Can we avoid chromaticism (two consecutive semitones) in an orienting scale in 10-EDO?

+The only way is to have 0-2-4 somewhere in the scale.
+By continuing from both ends we'll get 7-9-0-2-4-5 - which shows us that these two whole tones should be in some other part of the scale (maybe around 6) - since we want a tonic neutral chord.

+Again, this is a colonial 12-EDO optics - why even aim for triads with good properties?

+# 15-EDO

+80 cents.

+A perfect fifth is the same as in 10-EDO: 720 cents.
+Which probably allows us to strangely blend two EDOs somewhere.

+Which thirds we have?
+320 (minor third) and 400 (major third).